Ubudu/IOS-SDK/README.md

 ![dialog_x_code](http://happy-coding.org/wp-content/uploads/2014/06/Screen-Shot-2014-06-04-at-23.18.09.png)

-This auto-generation will also add the corresponding path to this header file into your Build Settings.
+This auto-generation will also add the corresponding path to this header file into your Build Settings

 ![build_settings](http://happy-coding.org/wp-content/uploads/2014/06/Screen-Shot-2014-06-04-at-23.18.31.png)